eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-unused-placeholders.md

+# eslint-plugin/no-unused-placeholders

-# Disallow unused placeholders in rule report messages (`eslint-plugin/no-unused-placeholders`)
+📝 Disallow unused placeholders in rule report messages.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/eslint-community/eslint-plugin-eslint-plugin#presets).